defgsus/blog/blog/_posts/2021/2021-04-28-malazan-clip-features.md

 ---

 This is starting to consume a serious amount of my work time, not to mention the rest of the day.
 I need to talk about it.
+And show off, of course.

 ![CLIP generated visual]({../../../../../assets/images/clip/malazan6.png)

 This is what drives CLIP's image encoder to match with the features of the text encoder, given the word *Malazan*.
-You can read about OpenAI's CLIP network and feature visualization in general all over the web and i'm too lazy to put links right now, except for images.
+You can read about **OpenAI's CLIP network** and **feature visualization** in general all over the web and i'm too lazy to put links right now, except for images.

 CLIP's image encoder has an input window of 224x224 pixels.
 To render